XiangpengHao/calculator/README.md

 As a result, we implement a novel rule: **any modifications must be originated from ChatGPT**.

 Specifically, please follow this review protocol:
-1. You find a problem that is real and impactful, and you want to fix it.
+1. You find a problem that (you believe) is real and impactful, and you want to fix it.
-2. You send the unmodified source code and the problem to ChatGPT.
+2. Send the unmodified source code and the problem to ChatGPT.
-3. ChatGPT will propose a solution, and you validate it.
+3. ChatGPT proposes a solution.
 Revise your prompt until the solution seems to work.
-4. To simplify the review process, the entire process is done in a one-shot prompt, i.e., no interactive conversation is allowed.
-You have one prompt, and ChatGPT has one response.
+4. To simplify the review process, no interactive conversation is allowed, i.e., you have one prompt, and ChatGPT has one response.
-5. You implement the solution as instructed by ChatGPT, then send the PR along with the link to the original conversation, i.e., a link from OpenAI.
+5. You (faithfully) implement the solution as instructed by ChatGPT, then send the PR along with the conversation link, i.e., a link from OpenAI.
-6. A review ChatGPT will audit your conversation with other ChatGPTs and merge it if everything looks correct.
+6. A review ChatGPT will audit your prompt and merge the changes if everything looks correct.